 - Slide the hardened foam block from the box.
 Peel off the plastic.

-- Use a dull knife to cut the hardened foam block in half, like cutting into a loaf of bread.
+- Use a dull knife to cut the hardened foam block in half (like cutting into a loaf of bread).
 Cut perpendicular to the cardboard roll holder.
-Cut slower and more carefully when the blade reaches your item.
+Cut more slowly and carefully when the blade reaches your item.